zepez/zepez.dev/src/content/post/nonovel-io/index.md

 ## Metadata

-The `.epub` files convienently have some of the required metadata embedded, such as book name and author.
+The `.epub` files conveniently have some of the required metadata embedded, such as book name and author.
 They do not, however, provide some key details that I need:

 1. Synopsis
 2. Tagging